downshift-js/downshift/CONTRIBUTING.md

 - test:ssr - This ensures that downshift works with server-side rendering (it can run and render in an environment without the DOM).
 These tests live in `other/ssr/__tests__`
-- test:cypress - This runs tests in an actual browser.
-It runs and tests the storybook examples.
-These tests live in `cypress/integration`.
+- test:e2e - This runs tests in an actual browser.
+It runs and tests the docusaurus examples.
+These tests live in `e2e/`.

 ### opt into git hooks